PixarV/terraform-provider-r4/website/docs/d/availability_zones.md

 In addition to all arguments above, the following attributes are exported:

-* `id` - Region of the availability zones.
+* `id` - The region of the availability zones.
-* `names` - A list of the availability zone names available to the account.
+* `names` - List of the availability zone names available to the account.

 ### Unsupported attributes